rfwlab/rfw/docs/articles/guide/wasm-loader.md

 # WASM Loader

-The default project template ships with a small JavaScript loader that displays a red progress bar while the WebAssembly bundle downloads and initializes.
+The default project template ships with a Go-powered loader that exposes a global `WasmLoader` helper.
+The loader displays a red progress bar while the WebAssembly bundle downloads and initializes.

 ## Why a loader?